Zoom on the Ford FG6250P

 The generator features a conventional pull-start mechanism.
 It is rated for a noise of 78 dBA (less noisy than a vacuum cleaner).

-Thanks to a fuel capacity of 6.6 gallons, the FG6250P can operate for around 11 hours at 50% load with a full tank (fuel consumption around 0.6 GPH).
+With a fuel capacity of 6.6 gallons, the FG6250P may run for around 11 hours at 50% load with a full tank (fuel consumption around 0.6 GPH).

-Even if this Ford generator isn't quite RV Ready, it still allows for an easy RV connection via an L5-30P to TT-30R adaptor, thanks to its L5-30R receptacle.
-Besides, due to the featured twist-lock L14-30R receptacle, the FG6250P is transfer switch ready: you may connect it to a breaker box to power your household during a power outage.
+Even though this Ford generator isn't quite RV Ready, its L5-30R receptacle allows an easy RV connection via an L5-30P to TT-30R adaptor.
+Besides, because the FG6250P is equipped with a twist-lock L14-30R receptacle, it is transfer switch ready: it can power your home during a power outage, as it can be easily connected to your breaker box to power your household.

-While the standard documentation and an owner's manual (opens in a new tab), helpful for starting the device promptly, come with the Ford FG6250P, the following accessories are also included: tool kit, oil and funnel.
+Apart from the typical documentation and an owner's manual (opens in a new tab), which lets you start it right away, the Ford FG6250P also is packed along with the following accessories: tool kit, oil and funnel.

 The Ford FG6250P is EPA approved, but NOT CARB-compliant.
 Thus, it cannot be purchased or sold in California.